 Some of us prefer rules and procedures, while others demand a lot of freedom and autonomy to be productive and creative.
 Also, the traits of one person confronted with those of another can collide and support each other.
 As a result, a harmonious team is created.
 At Blue House, we take a closer look at our IT experts’ personality traits.
 We know it impacts engagement, effectiveness, and personal motivation.

 Also, we pledged to put our IT experts in the first place.
-This mission has been reflected in the selection of projects for developers - here their individual personality traits play a very important role.
+This mission has been reflected in selecting projects for developers - their personality traits play a crucial role here.
 Based on our Psychometric research, we discover what potential connections between someone’s personality traits and future work environment may bring the best results.
 On this basis, we can recommend an IT expert to work on a project with specific characteristics.

 However, not all the traits are easy to discover because some features may be revealed only when working on a specific task or with a given group of people.
 For example, we may indicate that a person is an extrovert and prefer to work with a team.
 What we may not know is that our expert is also a confident communicator.
 This is where our community network comes in.
 We get feedback from people who collaborated with a given person on the project and they also contribute to the determination of the dominant personality traits and talents.

-When you cooperate with an IT specialist outsourcing company, detailed project specifications are provided after the selection of a developer.
-At Blue House, we make sure that outsourced experts are good for the role and understand their tasks.
-We gather all the necessary information and based on that we make a decision and take that burden off of your shoulders.
-However, if you decide to hire a developer for a certain project by yourself basic product description might not be enough.
+When you cooperate with an IT specialist outsourcing company, detailed project specifications are provided after selecting a developer.
+At Blue House, we ensure that outsourced experts are suitable for the role and understand their tasks.
+We gather all the necessary information, and based on that, we decide and take that burden off of your shoulders.
+However, if you choose to hire a developer for a specific project yourself, a basic product description might not be enough.

-Although, don’t reveal all the details before you hire a developer and sign the non-disclosure agreement (NDA).
+Although, don't reveal all the details before you hire a developer and sign the non-disclosure agreement (NDA).
 You want to keep your idea safe.
-Project specification in general is a complete description of the software’s goals, timeline, scope, and functionality.
-It also lists performance details such as response time, speed, and any other data that is required to complete the project.
+Project specification, in general, is a complete description of the software's goals, timeline, scope, and functionality.
+It also lists performance details such as response time, speed, and any other data required to complete the project.
 Think carefully about what information relates directly to the scope of work and required skills but which disclosure does not violate confidentiality.

-Imagine building a machine - even if everything is tangible, such a product still needs to be designed and planned so it works properly and all parts fit together.
+Imagine building a machine - even if everything is tangible, such a product still needs to be designed and planned to work correctly, and all parts fit together.
 It would not be possible without project specifications.
-When it comes to software development it might be even more complicated since it has a high degree of abstraction.
-If a developer doesn’t understand how the product should be built it is difficult to pursue something you have no idea about.
+It might be even more complicated when it comes to software development since it has a high degree of abstraction.
+If a developer doesn't understand how the product should be built it is difficult to pursue something you have no idea about.

-Properly matching the project to the developer is a task that requires a lot of knowledge and time on the part of the person who is responsible for it.
+Correctly matching the project to the developer is a task that requires a lot of knowledge and time for the person responsible for it.
 Hiring the wrong professional, not only in terms of their skills, is costly.
-If you don’t want to invest in someone’s improvement you will probably be forced to conduct another recruitment process.
+If you don’t want to invest in someone’s improvement, you will probably be forced to conduct another recruitment process.
 Not mentioning delays in the work schedule.

 That’s why picking a developer who is already screened and proved his knowledge might be a much better option.
 Especially, when you decide to cooperate with an outsourcing company.
 At Blue House, we helped many businesses find outstanding IT experts who generate results even without a long onboarding process.
 You can get to know us better by checking out our website.